abhishekg785/redis-session.js/README.md

   Now you are ready to go :)

 ##Use
-  socketio-session provides two functions fetch the session object:
+  socketio-session provides two functions to fetch the session object:

-  //takes 3 args and a callback function
+  First one takes 3 args and a callback function

     parseCookieViaArgs((sessionSecret, sessionKey, socket, function(session){
       console.log(session); // and we have our session :)
     });

-  //takes 2 args and a callback function
+  Second one takes 2 args and a callback function here config is the object having => { sessionSecret : ' <secret> ' ,  sessionKey : ' <key> '}

     parseCookieViaObject(config, socket, function(session){
         console.log(session); // and we have our session :)
     });

-  You can simply use them in the socket.io middlewareor any other socket.io namespace
+  You can simply use them in the socket.io middleware or any other socket.io namespace

   eg :